-The congregation is the part of the church that is to do

-"the work of the ministry" (Ephesians 4:12).
+The congregation is the part of the church that is to do "the work of the ministry" (Ephesians 4:12).
 Hebrews 13:17a identifies the general obligation of a congregation: "Obey your leaders and submit to them."
-Assuming that the leadership of the church is Spirit-directed, the members of the congregation are to obey them because they are ministering on behalf of Christ as his under-shepherds.
+Assuming that the leadership of the church is Spirit-directed, the members of the congregation are to obey them because they are ministering on behalf of Christ as his undershepherds.
 The congregation is to subject itself to their godly ministry, although they may not understand it all, and may even disagree sometimes with what the elders are attempting to do.
-The church's obedience is nevertheless a living testimony to the world.
+The church's obedience is a living testimony to the world.

 There are many things that hurt a church and destroy its testimony.
-The primary one is poor leadership or false teachers who fail to build the church on the word of God.
+The primary one is poor leadership or false teachers who fail to build the church on the Word of God.

-But another thing that weakens a church is a congregation that won't follow its leadership.
+Another thing that weakens a church is a congregation that won't follow its leadership.
 That causes church splits as well as other problems that are exposed to the full view of the world.
-Every church member must keep in step with the Spirit and be faithful and obedient to Christ, and walk in submission to godly leadership.
+Every church member must keep in step with the Spirit and be faithful and obedient.